 The “Museo Casa Di Dante” was actually the main house of the Alighieri according to multiple sources, so the administration of Florence decided to dedicate it as a Dante museum.
 The house has 3 floors, dedicated to 3 different eras of Dante’s life.
 There are mainly documents inside, and I think it would actually be much better if they dedicated the 3 floors to Dante’s “Divine Comedy”.
 Otherwise, there really isn’t much to see, you’d be wise to spend your time exploring other Florence sights (and, duh, spend these 4 EUR on gelato!).

-* Hidden Gem To See Instead -> Dante’s Plate Carving
+* Hidden Gem in Florence To See Instead -> Dante’s Plate Carving

 Entrance fee: Free